 Kitchen, Bath and High-Traffic Areas

-In areas like the kitchen and bathroom, opt for paint with some luster to avoid water stains from flat paint.
-Homes with active children and pets benefit from shinier paints, which are easier to clean.
-In these high-traffic areas, I recommend options like washable flat, low-sheen, velvet, eggshell, or satin sheen.
-The lower the shine, the more it can mask general wear and scuffs, enhancing the area’s overall appearance.
-Consult with your painter or the paint store to choose the lowest sheen above flat in your selected product line, often satin or eggshell, which typically provides durability without excessive shine.
+In areas prone to moisture and high traffic, such as the kitchen and bathroom, it’s recommended to opt for paint with some level of luster to prevent water stains and facilitate easier cleaning.
+Homes with active children and pets also benefit from shinier paints, as they are more resistant to wear and tear.
+For these high-traffic areas, suitable sheen options include washable flat, low-sheen, velvet, eggshell, or satin.
+The lower the shine, the better it can camouflage general wear and scuffs, thereby enhancing the overall appearance of the space.
+It’s advisable to consult with your painter or the paint store to select the lowest sheen above flat in your chosen product line, typically satin or eggshell, which offers durability without excessive shine.

 Flat is Beautiful

-Flat sheen effectively minimizes surface imperfections, making it ideal for most walls outside of the kitchen and bath.
-If you don’t foresee frequent wall cleanups in your lifestyle, flat sheen offers a beautifully finished look.
-It is particularly suitable for living rooms, bedrooms, and other low-moisture areas where less sheen is required.
-The matte quality of flat paint makes it excellent at absorbing light, reducing the visibility of bumps or small nicks in your walls.
-Thus, a flat finish can significantly enhance the aesthetic uniformity of your indoor spaces.
+Flat sheen is ideal for most walls outside of the kitchen and bath, as it effectively minimizes surface imperfections and provides a beautifully finished look.
+If frequent wall cleanups are not anticipated in your lifestyle, flat sheen offers an aesthetically pleasing option.
+It is particularly well-suited for living rooms, bedrooms, and other low-moisture areas where minimal sheen is desired.
+The matte quality of flat paint allows it to absorb light, reducing the visibility of bumps or small nicks in the walls, thereby enhancing the overall aesthetic uniformity of indoor spaces.

 Semi-Gloss Shows Everything – Proceed with Caution